ProgrammingHero1/B710-chef-recipe-hunter/task_description.md

 ## Main Requirements

 Create a website that shows the recipes of all available chefs.
 The website must be exclusively dedicated to one cuisine(Bangladeshi, Chinese, Indian, Mediterranean, Thai, Japanese, Italian, African, Vietnamese, Srilankan, Nepalese, American, Korean, Mexican, Australian, Afgan, French, etc.).
-For example, if you give Bangladeshi food recipes, it will only have Bangladeshi food recipes.You cannot add recipes of other countries.
+For example, if you give Chinese Chef and Chinese food recipes, it will only have Chinese Chef and Chinese food recipes.
+You cannot add recipes from other countries—only one country chef and recipe.

 1. Make sure your design is unique.
     > First, select the cuisine type.
 Google the site design or visit ThemeForest to get your website idea.
 However, your website cannot relate to your previous assignments or any demo project displayed in the course or our conceptual sessions.